Skip to main content

 Agent SRE

-Operational reliability layer with circuit breakers, rate limiting, and Prometheus-compatible metrics.
-When an agent enters a failure loop (repeated tool calls, escalating permissions, excessive output), the circuit breaker trips and the agent is isolated.
+Applies production reliability engineering patterns to agent workloads: circuit breakers, SLOs, error budgets, and Prometheus-compatible metrics.
+When an agent enters a failure loop, whether through repeated tool calls, escalating permission requests, or excessive output generation, the circuit breaker trips and the agent is isolated from the mesh.

 OWASP Agentic Top 10 compliance